-In the lead up to our new Travel Photography eBook (now launched), yesterday Mitchell Kanashkevich began to look at some of the common mistakes that aspiring travel photographers, as well as photographers in general make at the beginning of the journey the world of photography.
-Today Mitchell explore 5 more travel photography mistakes.
+Yesterday we began to look at some of the common mistakes that aspiring travel photographers, as well as photographers in general make at the beginning of the journey the world of photography.
+Today we explore 5 more travel photography mistakes.

 6. Forgetting about communicating from within the frame – composition